syuntoku14/fusion2urdf/README.md

 ## Before using this script

 Before using this script, make sure that your model has all the "links" as componens.
 You have to define the links by creating corresiponding components.
 For example, this model(https://grabcad.com/library/spotmini-robot-1) is not supported unless you define the "base_link".

 In addition to that, you should be carefult when define your joints.
-The parent links should be set as Component2 when you define the joint not as Component1.
+The **parent links** should be set as **Component2** when you define the joint, not as Component1.
 For example, if you define the "base_link" as Component1 when you define the joints, an error saying "KeyError: base_link__1" will show up.

 <img src="https://github.com/syuntoku14/fusion2urdf/blob/images/spot_mini.PNG" alt="spot_mini" title="spot_mini" width="300" height="300">

-Also, make sure components of your model has only bodies, not nested components.
+Also, make sure components of your model has only bodies. **Nested components are not supported**.
 For example, this works:

 <img src="https://github.com/syuntoku14/fusion2urdf/blob/images/only_bodies.PNG" alt="only_bodies" title="only_bodies" width="300" height="300">

-but this doesn't work since the "face" component contains other components.
+but this doesn't work since the "face (3):1" component contains other components.
 A component must contain only bodies:

 <img src="https://github.com/syuntoku14/fusion2urdf/blob/images/nest_components.PNG" alt="nest_components" title="nest_components" width="300" height="300">

 Sometimes this script exports abnormal urdf without any error messages.
-In that case, the joints should have some problems.
+In that case, the joints should have problems.
 Redefine the joints and run again.

 In addition to that, make sure that this script currently supports only "Rigid", "Slider" and "Revolute".
 I will add new joint types someday.